How to brief Lovable so it builds what you actually want.

 Stop describing the screen.
 Describe the job.

 Most first briefs describe what the founder wants to see: "a clean dashboard with a sidebar and some cards."
-That's the least useful thing you can give a build tool, because look is the one thing it's happy to invent.
+That is the least useful thing you can give a build tool, because look is the thing it is happiest to invent.

-What it can't invent is intent.
+What it cannot invent safely is intent.
 Describe what the product must do, for whom, and what must happen when things go sideways.
 Get those right and a decent visual follows almost for free.
 Get them wrong and no amount of styling saves it.

 The six things every brief needs

-1. A one-sentence definition.
-What it is, who it's for, and — just as important — what it is not.
+- A one-sentence definition.
+What it is, who it is for, and what it is not.
 "A way for my studio's regulars to book and pay for classes in under thirty seconds.
 Not a marketing site, not a social feed."

-2. The primary user and their core job.
-One person, one job they're trying to get done.
-"A returning client who wants to grab their usual Tuesday class before it fills up."
+- The primary user and their core job.
+One person, one job they are trying to get done.
 Secondary users come later; lead with the one that matters.

-3. The happy path, step by step.
+- The happy path, step by step.
 The main journey, end to end, as a sequence of screens and taps.
-If you can't write it as steps, the tool can't build it as steps — it'll guess the order.
+If you cannot write it as steps, the tool cannot build it as steps.

-4. The unhappy paths.
-The part almost every founder skips and every user hits.
+- The unhappy paths.
 Class is full.
 Payment fails.
 They lose signal mid-booking.
 They tap the wrong class.
-Name what should happen in each — this single section is the biggest gap between a demo and a product.
+Name what should happen in each case.

-5. The key screens, specified.
-For each important screen: what's on it, what's the one primary action, and what the empty version looks like (first launch, no data yet).
-Empty states are not optional; they're the first thing a new user sees.
+- The key screens, specified.
+For each important screen: what is on it, the one primary action, and what the empty version looks like.

-6. Visual direction as decisions, not vibes.
+- Visual direction as decisions, not vibes.
 One accent colour, one corner radius, one type feeling, one reference you like.
-Handed over as fixed values, this is what stops the result looking like every other AI build.
-More on this in a later brief.
+Fixed values stop the result looking like every other AI build.

 Before and after